Home » Posts tagged 'gdp' (Page 12)

 Europe or Anti-Europe?

+Europe or Anti-Europe?
 MILAN – A knowledgeable friend in Milan recently asked me the following question: “If an outside investor, say, from the United States, wanted to invest a substantial sum in the Italian economy, what would you advise?”
-I replied that, although there are many opportunities to invest in companies and sectors, the overall investment environment is complicated.
-I would recommend investing alongside a knowledgeable domestic partner, who can navigate the system, and spot partly hidden risks.
+I replied that, although there are many opportunities to invest in companies and sectors, the overall […]

 Is The Renewable Transition Harming The U.S. Economy?

+Is The Renewable Transition Harming The U.S. Economy?
 Recent data from the 2017 Sustainable Energy in America Factbook suggests that sectors of America’s energy market are quickly shifting towards greener energy, while also dispelling the myth that such shifts will hurt the economy.
-Despite a GDP growth of 12 percent since 2007, America’s usage of energy has fallen by 3.6 percent.
-Analysts believe this to be indicative of a new stage of American history in which energy productivity is improving, while increasingly less energy is needed to sustain growth.
+Despite a GDP growth of 12 percent since 2007, America’s usage of energy has […]

 How Do We Design a DeGrowth Economy?